-The ratio of the lum image amplitude to that of the chrom image amplitude is plotted for each spatial frequency band.
+The ratio of the lum image amplitude to that of the chrom image amplitude is plotted for each SF band.
 Figure 6 shows the mean across all scenes of this ratio for all three linear definitions.

-In the case of the simple and the Ingling and Tsou definition the results are coincident.
+In the case of the simple and the Ingling-Tsou definitions the results are coincident.
 For low SF there is relatively more luminance than chrominance.
 This is reversed only for the highest SF considered in the plot (the value of lum/chrom is lower than 1).

-The Buchsbaum and Gottschalk definition, while not coincident, produces a similar trend.
+The Buchsbaum-Gottschalk definition, while not coincident, produces a similar trend.
 Figure 7 shows the results for the divisive shadow-removing definition.
 The basic features are the same.
 The only notable new feature is the change in the shape of the plot.
-One explanation for the similarity could be the avoidance of sharp shadows in our data-set.
+One explanation for the similarity could be the avoidance of sharp shadows in our data set.

-3.3 Analysis of the bias of the data-set.
+C. Analysis of the Bias of the Data Set

-Figure 8 was produced analyzing two sets of scenes separately.
-The first set (called short distance viewing scenes set) consists of scenes in where the objects were up to 10 meters away from the camera.
-The second set (called long-distance viewing set) consists of scenes in where most of the objects (e.g. trees) were farther than 10 meters.
-The plot suggests that the statistics of this long distance viewing set of scenes may be different from the others.
-This biasing might be due to the considerable proportion (50% approx.) of grass and sky in the scene.
+Figure 8 was produced by analyzing two sets of scenes separately.
+The first set (called short-distance viewing set) consists of scenes in which the objects were up to 10 m away from the camera.
+The second set (called long-distance viewing set) consists of scenes in which most of the objects (e.g., trees) were farther than 10 m away.
+The plot suggests that the statistics of this long-distance viewing set of scenes may be different from the others.
+This biasing might be due to the considerable proportion (~50%) of grass and sky in the scene.

-Other classifications of the scenes of our data-set were attempted in order to check whether the quality of the pictures or the lighting (artificial or natural) might influence or results.
-None of these proved to be determinant over the appearance our plots.
-A "best quality" set of ten scenes was chosen in order to evaluate the presence of artifacts in our data-set.
-Figure 9 shows the results averaging over short distance viewing scenes.
-The data-set is divided into artificially lit (indoor) scenes, naturally lit (outdoor) scenes and "best quality" scenes.
-However, there seems to be little difference between these potentially different types of scene.
+We attempted other classifications of the scenes of our data set in order to check whether the quality of the pictures or the lighting (artificial or natural) might influence our results.
+None of these proved to determine the appearance our plots.
+We chose a best-quality set of ten scenes to evaluate the presence of artifacts in our data set.
+Figure 9 shows the results of averaging over shortdistance viewing scenes.
+The data set is divided into artificially lit (indoor) scenes, naturally lit (outdoor) scenes, and best-quality scenes.
+However, there seems to be little difference among these potentially different types of scene.

-4. Discussion
+4. DISCUSSION